What Is Morning Anxiety, And How Can Improving Sleep Help?

 Why is sleep so important?

 There’s often a close link between your mood and the quality of your sleep.
 People who experience chronic insomnia, difficulty falling asleep, and difficulty staying asleep tend to be more likely to develop mood disorders like depression and anxiety.
-Research shows that even a short disruption to your typical sleep schedule can trigger intense negative mood swings and shifts in personality or outlook.
+Research shows that even a short disruption to your typical sleep schedule can trigger intense negative mood swings or anxiety and shifts in personality or outlook.

-Develop good sleep hygiene
+Developing good sleep hygiene for better mornings

 Researchers at the Centers for Disease Control often emphasize the importance of good sleep habits, also known as sleep hygiene.
 Just as your habits of caring for your teeth and body can influence your physical and dental health, your sleep hygiene may affect your physical and emotional well-being.
 Here are some tips for developing good sleep hygiene: